Blog

 a stethoscope and gavel

-In this post, we provide an overview of what you can expect, the questions and analysis you’ll want to conduct, and what’s involved in self-disclosure to HHS OIG.
+This post provides an overview of what to do next, what you can expect, the questions and analysis to conduct, and what is involved in self-disclosure to the HHS OIG.

 What to Do After You Identify an Exclusion